 02 of 08

 Your regular windbreakers are no good here, if you don’t want to be walking around a soaking mess.
-On the other hand, there's no need to overspend for a fancy rain jacket that'll only do a half-ass job at keeping the water out of your clothes.
+On the other hand, there's no need to overspend for a fancy rain jacket that'll only do a poor job of keeping the water out of your clothes.
 A plain PVC raincoat packs light and provides ample rain cover; it doesn't feel too warm, either.